-Commissioner Horgan moved to authorize the Chairman to sign Contract Change Order Three with Southeastern Site Development at an additional cost of \$156,621 due to quantity overages for Asphalt Paving and Graded Aggregate Base materials associated with the Jimmy Mayfield Boulevard Widening Project.
+Commissioner Horgan moved to authorize the Chairman to sign Contract Change Order Three with Southeaster Site Development at an additional cost of \$156,621 due to quantity overages for Asphalt Paving and Graded Aggregate Base materials associated with the Jimmy Mayfield Boulevard Widening Project.
 Commissioner Hearn seconded the motion.
 No discussion followed.
 The motion passed unanimously.
+A copy of Contract Change Order Three, identified as "Attachment 15", follows these minutes and is made an official part hereof.

-Contract with Mill Creek Environmental Services, Incorporated: County Attorney Scott Bennett reminded the Board that on March 12, 2009 the Board approved a bid award for a Corrective Action Plan for the Public Works Fueling Facility to Mill Creek Environmental Services at a cost of \$5,700.
-He said he had a contract for the work, that the County had received the insurance and required bonds, and they have signed the contract with the County.
-He asked for approval for the Chairman to sign the contract so that work could begin.
+Contract with Mill Creek Environmental Services, Incorporated: County Attorney Scott Bennett reminded the Board that on March 12, 2009 it approved a bid award for a Corrective Action Plan for the Public Works Fueling Facility to Mill Creek Environmental Services at a cost of \$5,700.
+He said he had a contract for the work, the County had received the insurance and required bonds, and Mill Creek's representatives have signed the contract with the County.
+He asked for approval for the Chairman to sign the contract so work could begin.

-Commissioner Horgan moved to authorize the Chairman to sign a contract with Mill Creek Environmental Services, Inc. for the preparation of a Corrective Action Plan for the Fayette County Fleet Maintenance Facility at a cost of \$5,700.
+Commissioner Horgan moved to authorize the Chairman to sign a contract with Mill Creek Environmental Services, Inc. for the preparation of a Corrective Action Plan for the Fayette County Fleet Maintenance Facility at cost of \$5,700.
 Commissioner Hearn seconded the motion.
 No discussion followed.
 The motion passed unanimously.
+A copy of the Contract for Preparation of Corrective Action Plan for Fayette County, Georgia Public Works Refueling Facility, identified as "Attachment 16", follows these minutes and is made an official part hereof.